 Pratap Bose, Vice President, Global Design, Tata Motors, says with recent advancements in material technology and cost optimisation around both materials and equipment, the company is designing select vehicle parts through 3D printing.
 "This includes accessories and merchandise which accompany our vehicles.
 3D printing lets us make iterations faster and allows our team to come up with multiple design alternatives," he says.

 Some big names that offer 3D printers include HP, Stratasys, Wipro-3D, think3D and Divide by Zero.
 The printers, depending upon the technology and material used, cost anywhere between Rs 15,000 and a few crores.
 HP's industrial printers start at Rs 1.5 crore.
 Its Jet Fusion 4200 printer, which includes both pre- and post-processing units with 3-year maintenance and service contract, costs Rs 2.5 crore.
-On the other hand, Divide by Zero's industrial printers are priced around Rs 20 lakh.
+On the other hand, Divide by Zero's industrial printers is priced around Rs 20 lakh.
 The desktop printers for hobbyists, individuals and educational/research institutes range from Rs 15,000 to a few lakhs.

 Healthcare - The Big User